ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: METHOD

 \subsubsection{LoRA}

 In LoRA fine-tuning, we froze all pretrained weights and trained low-rank update matrices for all linear layers in the network.
 Adaptation is achieved through a small number of additional parameters rather than by modifying the full weight tensors~\cite{Hu2021}.
-This provides greater capacity to adjust internal features to paretic EMG while keeping per-subject trainable parameters and storage small.
-However, LoRA introduces adapter hyperparameters (e.g., rank and scaling), and low-rank updates may still be too restrictive when the healthy-to-stroke shift requires larger representation changes.
+This provides greater capacity to adjust internal features to paretic EMG patterns while keeping trainable parameters and storage small.
+However, low-rank updates could still be too restrictive when the healthy-to-stroke shift requires larger representation changes.